RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 If the request is made electronically, the subscriber must digitally sign the request or authenticate to a recovery service using an associated authentication or signature certificate with an assurance level equal to or greater than that of the escrowed key.
 Manual requests must be made in person, and include proper identity verification by the KRA in accordance with Section 3.2.3.1.

-Internal Third-Party Requestors may use electronic or manual means to request the Subscribers’ escrowed keys.
+Third-Party Requestors may use electronic or manual means to request the Subscribers’ escrowed keys.
 The Requestor must submit the request to the KRA or KRO.
-If the request is made electronically, the Requestor must digitally sign the request using an authentication or signature certificate with an assurance level equal to or greater than that of the escrowed key.
+If the request is made electronically, the Requestor must digitally sign the request using a trusted authentication or signature certificate, as determined by the recovering organization, with an assurance level equal to or greater than that of the escrowed key.
-Manual requests must be made in person, and must include proper identity verification by the KRA in accordance with Section 3.2.3.1.

-External Third-Party Requestors must use manual means to request the Subscribers’ escrowed keys.
-The Requestor must submit the request to the KRA or KRO.
-Manual requests must be made in person, and must include proper identity verification by the KRA in accordance with Section 3.2.3.1.
+Manual requests must include proper identity verification by the KRA in accordance with Section 3.2.3.1.

 DDSs must use electronic means to request Subscribers’ escrowed keys.
 Requests must be authenticated as specified in Section 3.5.5.